JulianJorgensen/jocelyn/_posts/2017-01-01-the-subconscious-power-of-vision-boards.md

 ---

 Have you ever had a dream?
 A goal?
 Maybe even one of those dreaded New Year's resolutions?
 And you thought to yourself, how am I going to achieve it?

 Let me introduce and guide you on how to create a powerful vision board in **3 steps**, that'll bring those visions into reality.

 First, a little psychology lesson.

 ![](/uploads/versions/vision-boarding-psychology---x----1280-853x---.jpg)

 Our brain learns by association, by using what we know to make sense of new information.
 Specific words will bring up an associated image in your mind, vice versa, by what you associated with it the first time you learned it.
 So, if you happened to read **DELICIOUS** right now, you might imagine a piece of pie, a roast turkey, or whatever it is you learned to be delicious.
-Ever seen and advertisement?
-Yup, that's how it works.
+Ever seen and advertisement? &nbsp; Yup, that's how it works.

 You have the conscious mind and the subconscious mind, an important thing to know is that your conscious mind works while you are awake.. and well, conscious.
 The subconscious is in charge of everything else: your character, speech, behaviour - all things behind the scenes.
 In fact, it receives information you might not be aware of and stores it for reference.
 If you receive a message many times and often, it will play an important role in shaping who you are.
 This is why many spiritual leaders, self help, hypnotherapists and anyone inspiring change speak about accessing the subconscious mind.
 If you change the reference, the results will be different.
 You, will be different.